 “It’s a great career if you like working with creative people in new and exciting fields.”

-JL: Making the move from a large, established New York white-shoe law firm that was focused on public companies and large private equity investors or institutional clients to Gunderson, where the focus is on small companies started by one or two or three entrepreneurs was a big moment for me.
-It really allowed me to really focus on what I really wanted to do and the clients I really wanted to work for.
+GA: Making the move from a large, established New York white-shoe law firm that was focused on public companies and large private equity investors or institutional clients to Gunderson, where the focus is on emerging and high-growth companies started by one or two or three entrepreneurs was a big moment for me.
+It really allowed me to focus on what I wanted to do and the clients I wanted to work for.

 What advice do you have for students considering a career in emerging companies?